Tamara Feldman: Career

 Feldman is known for playing Marybeth Dunston in the horror film Hatchet (2006) and for her roles in the television series Smallville (2002), Supernatural (2006), Dirty Sexy Money (2007–2009), Gossip Girl (2008–2012) and The Mob Doctor (2012–2013).

 She was replaced by Danielle Harris as Marybeth Dunston in Hatchet II, Hatchet III and Victor Crowley.

-She was featured in the music video of Nsync's 2000 hit "This I Promise You".
+She was featured in the music video of NSYNC's 2000 hit "This I Promise You".
 She is shown as one of the couples sitting at a table towards the end of the video as well as walking in slow motion at the 2:14 time stamp.

 Personal life

 In 2015, Feldman was diagnosed with multiple sclerosis.
 She decided to ride a horse across the United States in aid of the charity Race to Erase MS, which she documented on her website "And So I Ride".
 After four months, the journey came to a close due to fatigue and health problems.
-Her sister also has MS.
+Her sister also has MS. Originally named Tamara Feldman, she changed her name after working with an Aztec Medicine man for a month to help her with her Multiple Sclerosis.
+He urged her to drop the "T" because "Amara" is "beloved" and use her maternal grandmother's last name so the spirits wouldn't know she has MS. So Amara does not have MS, but Tamara does.